Frequently Asked Questions about Agri-footprint

 This is described in the methodology reports; in essence we follow the same approach as what is described in the Product Environmental Footprint guidance.
 This means: 90% to soil, 1% to fresh water and 9% to air.

-Will crop rotation be looked into in future versions?
+Will crop rotation be investigated in future versions?

 Is INDIRECT land use change considered in any way in the Agri-footprint database?